gwdg/rOCCI/doc/macosx.md

 ## Installation

 To use a recent version of Ruby on Mac OS X, a few preparations are needed.
-Unfortunately, Apple did complicate the process in the past, thus a detailed step by step is provided here:
+Installing Ruby on Apple Mac OS X is not as straightforward as it is on other platforms, hence following detailed instructions.

 1. Install the latest version of Xcode either
 [from the Mac OS X App Store](itms://itunes.apple.com/de/app/xcode/id497799835?mt=12#) or by downloading it from